-- To display the report, select the base object from the navigation or the result list and select the Overview of all assignments report. - Click the discrete the role class for which you want to determine whether roles exist that contain employees with the selected base object.
+- To display the report, select the base object from the navigation or the result list and select the Overview of all assignments report. - Click the Bused by button in the report toolbar to select the role class for which you want to determine whether roles exist that contain employees with the selected base object.